Surya-mygapula/Car_Price_Prediction./README.md

 # Car_Price_Prediction
-Car Price Prediction Model
-Overview
+## Overview
-This project involves predicting car prices based on various features using a machine learning model.
-The model utilizes a Random Forest Regressor to estimate the selling price of a car from a given dataset.
+This project involves a machine learning model for predicting car prices based on various features.
+The model uses a Random Forest Regressor to estimate the selling price of a car given its attributes.

-Dataset
+## Dataset
-The dataset used in this project is car_data.csv, which contains information about various cars, including features such as:
+The dataset used is `car_data.csv`, which contains information about cars, including their selling price.
+Key features include:

-Year of manufacture
-Present price
-Fuel type
-Seller type
-Transmission type
+- **Year**: The year the car was manufactured.
+- **Mileage**: The mileage of the car in thousands of kilometers.
+- **Fuel**: Type of fuel used by the car (e.g., Petrol, Diesel).
+- **Transmission**: Type of transmission (e.g., Manual, Automatic).

-Project Structure
+## Project Structure
-car_data.csv: The dataset file containing car information. car_price_prediction.py: The main script for preprocessing the data, training the model, and making predictions. regressor.pkl: Pickled file of the trained Random Forest Regressor model. lb.pkl: Pickled file of the LabelEncoder for fuel types. lb1.pkl: Pickled file of the LabelEncoder for transmission types.
-Code Explanation
-Data Preprocessing: The data is preprocessed by encoding categorical features using LabelEncoder.
-Train-Test Split: The dataset is split into training and testing sets.
+- `car_price_prediction.py`: Script for loading data, training the model, making predictions, and saving the model.
-Model Training: A Random Forest Regressor is trained on the training data.
+- `regressor.pkl`: Saved Random Forest Regressor model.
-Prediction: The model is used to predict the selling price of new input data.
-Model Saving: The trained model and encoders are saved using pickle for future use.
+- `lb.pkl`: Saved LabelEncoder for encoding categorical features.
+- `lb1.pkl`: Saved second LabelEncoder for encoding additional categorical features.